stitchdata/docs/_changelog/entries/2021/2021-04-09-klaviyo-critical-error-logging.md

 connection-version: 1
 pull-request: "https://github.com/singer-io/tap-klaviyo/pull/24"
 ---
 {{ site.data.changelog.metadata.single-integration | flatify }}

-Error messages to be prioritized for exception handling will now be logged as `CRITICAL`.
+Errors that stop Extraction will now display in the Extraction Logs.
+Previously, these errors wouldn't be included, resulting in confusion about the cause of the error.